- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 |Capacity||About three-quarters of a cup of freshly ground beans|

 Our second choice is a multi-purpose manual grinder that was supposedly designed for the Greek army to grind coffee in the field.
 While it’s by no means perfect, this grinder certainly looks the part.
-It’s a handsome, durable, gold-colored grinder that can grind down to a power-like consistency.
+It’s a handsome, durable, gold-colored grinder that can grind down to a powder-like consistency.

 However, this isn’t the easiest grinder to adjust and third-party reviews are polarized (with over half rating it 5-star).
 Adjustments to grind size are made by moving the internal grinding teeth up and down (further up, the finer the grind).
-In addition to coffee beans, this grinder can be used like a salt and pepper shakers.
+In addition to coffee beans, this grinder can be used as salt and pepper shakers.

 Note that while the manufacturer also makes an 8-inch version of the grinder, this model is not suitable for coffee as the opening is too small for the beans.